-The Project aims at promoting Youth Participation in Socio-Economic Development and Governance in Karamoja subregion by equipping them with both technical (vocational) and life skills for formal and self-employment, as well as building their confidence to participate in decision making processes in their communities
+The project promotes youth participation in socio-economic development and governance in Karamoja subregion by equipping them with both technical (vocational) skills as well as life skills for formal and self-employment, and for building their confidence to participate in decision making processes in their communities.

-The Action funded through the EU Civil Society Organizations-Local Authorities (CSO-LA) facility, is being implemented in Moroto, Napak, Nakapiripirit, Kaabong and Karenga Districts of Karamoja through a consortium of DCA, C&D and Caritas Kotido.
-The Action contributes to economic inclusion and empowerment of disadvantaged youth through equipping them with both technical (vocational) and life skills for formal and self-employment, as well as building their confidence to participate in decision making processes in their communities.
+The action contributes to economic inclusion and empowerment of disadvantaged youth through equipping them with both technical (vocational) and life skills for formal and self-employment, as well as building their confidence to participate in decision making processes in their communities.

-The pioneer cohort of 202 youth (131 male; 71 female) have already undertaken training in agriculture, animal husbandry, motor vehicle repair and maintenance, tailoring, brick-laying and concrete practice/masonry; electrical installation, and governance and advocacy.
-The Action has further identified 30 youth organizations and equipped them with governance and advocacy skills to enable them to effectively engage with decision makers and other stakeholders.
+The pioneer cohort of 202 youth (131 male; 71 female) undertook training in agriculture, animal husbandry, motor vehicle repair and maintenance, tailoring, brick-laying and concrete practice/masonry; electrical installation, and governance and advocacy.
+Furthermore 30 youth organizations were identified and equipped with governance and advocacy skills to enable them to effectively engage with decision makers and other stakeholders.

 The action uses a two-pronged strategy of “Skilling and Linking”.
 This means that the action supports skills development for the youth and then links the skilled youth to socio-economic opportunities.